ajhalili2006/SpamBlockers-JS-Wrapper/README.md

 ### Latest version - v0.3.0

-> :warning: **THIS UPDATE WILL MAKE THIS WRAPPER INCOMPARTIBLE WITH SPAMWATCH API.** We're working on some ways to make stuff works with SpamWatch API and its wrappers soon.
+> :warning: **THIS UPDATE WILL MAKE THIS WRAPPER INCOMPATIBLE WITH SPAMWATCH API.** We're working on some ways to make stuff works with SpamWatch API and its wrappers soon.
 PRs are welcome!

 * Pulled 3 commits from the upstream repository's `v0.3.1` codebase.
 That's means we need to fix some conflicts on `client.js`.
-* Updated the `package-lock.json` to be same as `package.json` (name and version).
+* Updated the `package-lock.json` to be the same as `package.json` (name and version).
-* New error types, so some customizations are also happened there.
+* New error types, so some customizations also happen there.

 ### v0.2.0